Tahawwur Hussain Rana: Early life and professional career

 Tahawwur Hussain Rana was born on 12 January 1961, in Chichawatni, Punjab into a Rajput family, Pakistan.
-He graduated from Cadet College Hasan Abdal, where he developed a close friendship with American-born co-conspirator David Headley.
+He graduated from Cadet College Hasan Abdal, where he developed a close friendship with American co-conspirator David Headley.
 Rana pursued a career in medicine and served as a captain general duty practitioner in the Pakistan Army Medical Corps.
 After desertion from the Army, Rana immigrated to Canada with his wife in 1997.
 Both he and his wife, who is also a doctor, obtained Canadian citizenship in June 2001, becoming naturalized Canadians.

 Upon settling in Chicago, Rana became involved in various business ventures.
 He established several businesses, including First World Immigration Services, an immigration service agency with offices in Chicago, New York, and Toronto.
 He also founded a halal slaughterhouse that specializes in slaughtering goats, sheep, and cows in accordance with Islamic laws.
 Rana’s family lives in a modest home on Chicago's North Side, easily identifiable by the large satellite dish on its roof.
-Neighbors describe him as a reclusive figure who rarely interacts with others, and his children are noted for not socializing with local children.
+Neighbours describe him as a reclusive figure who rarely interacts with others, and his children are noted for not socialising with local children.

 In addition to his business ventures, Rana owns a home in Ottawa, where his father and brother reside.
 His father was a high school principal near Lahore.
 The family is known for its notable accomplishments: one of Rana's cousins is a retired Pakistani military psychiatrist and author, while another is a journalist for The Hill Times, a twice-weekly Canadian political newspaper and political website.